ethereum-optimism/design-docs/protocol/l1-upgrades.md

   - All contracts should be upgraded to the correct implementation.
   - Storage layouts should not be incorrectly modified.
   - Contracts should not be 're-initializable'
-- **Simplicity:** We avoid trying to account for all special cases, and instead require contracts to be implemented in a manner compatible with the solution outlined here.
+- **Standardization:** We avoid trying to account for all special cases, and instead require contracts to be implemented in a manner compatible with the solution outlined here.
+- **Simplicity:** We avoid adding conventions which will require frequent conversations starting with "ok here's how it works..."
 - **Auditability:** An upgrade path should be easy to understand, either by reviewing the source code as in the case of a forthcoming upgrade, or by reviewing the on-chain history along with verified source code.